luckyendey/CSSynergyX.AppSearch/README.md

 4. **Report Issues:**
    - If you find any bugs or have feature requests, please open an issue in the <a href="https://github.com/luckyendey/CSSynergyX.AppSearch/issues">issues tracker</a>.

+## Credits

+- Special thanks to the creators and maintainers of <a href="https://github.com/JakeBayer/FuzzySharp">FuzzySharp</a>.
+This library significantly simplified the implementation and made this project possible.